jozwiack/sec/f5-soddos/README.md

 It can be assumed that earlier versions may be affected as well.

-According to vendor _sod_ daemon present on version 11.1 and above is patched and not affected by presented issue.
+According to vendor *sod* daemon from version 11.1 and above is patched and not affected by presented issue.